Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-During this period of armed peace with Ottomans (in between 1565 to 1571), the Kingdom of Spain was busy with both the Granada Revolt and Dutch revolt.
-At the start of the Dutch war of independence, Jan van Nassau and William of Orange, desperate for allies and inspired by the Anti-Catholic Turco-Calvinist approach, started to send envoys to the Ottoman court after the early stages of the rebellion in 1566, having a response of the Sephardic and Ottoman adviser, Joseph Nasi, in a positive way in a letter to Antwerp authorities claiming that "the forces of the Ottomans would soon hit Philip II's affairs so hard that he would not even have the time to think of Flanders", and even the Sultan Suleiman offered troops at the time they would request (although the death of Suleiman the Magnificent briefly interrupted Netherlands–Turkey relations due to internal struggles, so no Ottoman material support came until 1574).
-On the other hand, after Felipe II further tightened his assimilation policy with the decree he issued in 1567, the Moriscos of Granada, who took advantage of the King's dealing with the rebellions launched by Protestants in Germany and Calvinists in the Netherlands, revolted in 1568 under the leadership of Aben Humeya and requested that the Ottoman navy organize an expedition to aid them in a letter they sent to the Beylerbeyi of Algeria, Kılıç Ali Pasha, on 20 April 1568.
-Ottoman Sultan Selim II, to whom the Moriscos conveyed their requests for aid, stated in a response letter he sent on 16 April 1569 that he was following the uprising closely and was doing his best to provide the necessary aid in a timely manner, but that it was not possible to send the Ottoman navy to the region immediately, as the navy was preparing for the Cyprus expedition.
+During this period of armed peace (between 1565 and 1571), the Kingdom of Spain was occupied with both the Granada Revolt and the Dutch revolt.
+At the start of the Dutch war of independence, Jan van Nassau and William of Orange were desperate for allies and inspired by the anti-Catholic Turco-Calvinist approach.
+They began sending envoys to the Ottoman court after the early stages of the rebellion in 1566; they received a positive response from the Sephardic and Ottoman adviser, Joseph Nasi, in a letter to Antwerp authorities claiming that "the forces of the Ottomans would soon hit Philip II's affairs so hard that he would not even have the time to think of Flanders".
+The Sultan Suleiman also offered troops at the time they requested.
+(However, the death of Suleiman the Magnificent briefly interrupted Netherlands–Turkey relations because of internal struggles, so no Ottoman material support arrived until 1574.)

+Meanwhile, after Felipe II further tightened his assimilation policy with a decree in 1567, the Moriscos of Granada took advantage of the King's dealing with the rebellions launched by Protestants in Germany and Calvinists in the Netherlands.
+The Moriscos revolted in 1568 under the leadership of Aben Humeya; they requested the Ottoman Navy to organize an expedition assisting them in a letter sent to the Beylerbeyi of Algeria, Kılıç Ali Pasha, on 20 April 1568.
+Ottoman Sultan Selim II, to whom the Moriscos conveyed their requests for aid, responded in a letter on 16 April 1569: he was closely following the uprising, and he was doing his best to provide the necessary aid promptly, but it was impossible to send the Ottoman Navy to the region immediately, because the navy was preparing for the Cyprus expedition.
 However, Selim II ordered Kılıç Ali Pasha to support the rebels.
-Although Kılıç Ali Pasha's attempt to send a fleet to Almería in 1569 to bring soldiers, provisions and weapons failed due to a storm, he managed to send 400-500 soldiers and provisions and weapons in the attempt in 1570.
-King Felipe II took action in the winter of 1570–71 against the danger of increasing this aid and the spread of the uprising and suppressed the uprising violently.
-In response, taking advantage of Spain's preoccupation with the uprising, Kılıç Ali Pasha captured Tunis, which was under the control of the Hafsids under Spanish protection, in his expedition at the end of 1569.
+Kılıç Ali Pasha's attempt to send a fleet to Almería in 1569 carrying soldiers, provisions, and weapons failed due to a storm; nevertheless, he sent 400-500 soldiers, along with provisions and weapons, in a new attempt during 1570.
+King Felipe II acted during the winter of 1570–71 against the dangers of increasing this aid and spreading the uprising, and he suppressed the uprising violently.
+In response, taking advantage of Spain's preoccupation with the uprising, Kılıç Ali Pasha captured Tunis—then controlled by the Hafsids under Spanish protection—in an expedition at the end of 1569.